NDHSRK/AutomaticThresholding/README.md

 # AutomaticThresholding
- PyCharm project for automatic thresholding of IntoTheDeep samples.
+ PyCharm project for the automatic thresholding of IntoTheDeep samples.

 The alpha release this project focuses on determining the HSV color thresholding (cv2.inRange) parameters for a single FTC IntoTheDeep